koutsie/cinny/README.md

-# cinny
+# cunny
-Minimal desktop client for Cinny (a Matrix client)
+Minimal desktop client for Cunny (a Matrix client)

 [Homepage](the-sauna.icu/matrix_client/) | [Matrix](https://matrix.to/#/!BGCZgNSxrBCmEjuspT:kescher.at?via=kescher.at)